-The Commission believes that the acquisition of City-owned property for continued use as a day care center, located at 69-71 Saratoga Avenue (Block 1498, Lot 6), is appropriate.
+The Commission believes that the acquisition of City-owned property for continued use as a day care center, located at 2023 Pacific Street (Block 1431, Lot 54), is appropriate.

 A day care center has occupied this space continuously since 1973, serving the community by providing needed services.
-The center provides childcare for 85 preschool-aged children, providing daily meal service, supervised play time, and education using the Creative Curriculum.
+The center provides childcare for 114 preschool-aged children, providing daily meal service, supervised play time, and education using the Teaching Strategies Goals curriculum.
 It promotes developmentally appropriate practices yearlong to enhance children's physical, cognitive, social, and emotional development.
 It has an open policy of ongoing communication and collaborative partnership with parents and the community.
-The use is permitted as-of-right in the R6 zoning district.
-The site is well-served by transit, accessible by the MTA J-train at Halsey Street, two blocks to the northeast.
+The Commission notes that there are fire control sprinklers installed in this facility.
+The use is permitted as-of-right in the R6/C1-3 zoning district.
+The site is well-served by transit, accessible by the MTA C train at Ralph Avenue, three blocks to the north, as well as the B47 bus along Ralph Avenue.

-The Commission urges ACS to explore installing fire control sprinklers in its day care facilities as a proactive policy.
-The Commission also notes the importance of ensuring that the façades of these facilities are welcoming and inviting in light of their role as critical neighborhood resources.
-While outside the scope of the actions directly before it, the Commission encourages DCAS and ACS to pursue streetscape and façade improvements to improve the center's appearance, making it a more welcoming and attractive neighborhood asset that better engages and activates the streetscape.
+The Commission notes the critical importance of ensuring that the exterior appearance of these facilities is welcoming and inviting in light of their role as critical neighborhood resources.
+Here, the Commission notes that the façade does not contribute to a welcoming environment for its clients or neighborhood residents.
+The Commission encourages DCAS and ACS to pursue streetscape and façade improvements to enhance the center's appearance, making it a more welcoming and attractive neighborhood asset that better engages and activates the streetscape.